 Note to Editors

+The Renewable Heat Incentive was first announced on 15th July 2009 and introduced for non-domestic installations in November 2011, with domestic installations following on 9th April 2014.

+This unique scheme was designed to support the growth in renewable heat technologies and to assist in meeting 2020 EU targets for the UK to produce 20% of its heat from renewable sources.

+Despite proving largely successful, the desire to constantly learn from and make improvements to the scheme suggested that further reforms would be beneficial and the Government department responsible, DECC (now BEIS - Department for Business Energy and Industrial Strategy), launched a consultation entitled RHI: A Reformed & Refocused Scheme in February 2016.

 The Heat Pump Association (HPA) is the UK’s leading authority on the use and benefits of heat pump technology and includes many of the country’s leading manufacturers of heat pumps, components and associated equipment.

 The Association influences legislation and other matters that affect the interests of either the industry in general, or its members in particular.
 In addition, the HPA coordinates technical and market research into areas of mutual interest, identified by members with the aim of improving market opportunities for members, at home and abroad.